Henry Clay White

-Henry Clay White (1848-1927) was an American chemist, notable for his contributions to agricultural science and higher education.
+Henry Clay White (1848–1927) was an American chemist, notable for his contributions to agricultural science and higher education.
 He was also an early proponent of Darwin's theory of evolution.

-Biography
+Early life and education

-Henry Clay White was born in Baltimore on December 30, 1848.
+Henry Clay White was born in Baltimore, Maryland on December 30, 1848.

-He married Ella Frances Roberts on December 19, 1872.
+He graduated from the University of Virginia in 1870.

+Career

+After graduation from the University of Virginia, he briefly worked at a chemical company in Baltimore and lectured at what would later become the Maryland Institute College of Art.

+From 1871 to 1872, he was a professor at St. John's College in Annapolis, but he left before the end of the term to take up a post at the University of Georgia.

 From 1872 to 1927, he was professor of chemistry at the University of Georgia.
 In 1893 he was elected as a member of the Royal Society of Chemistry.

+In 1909, he organized a conference celebrating the 100th anniversary of the birth of Charles Darwin.

+In 1926, he wrote a biography on Abraham Baldwin, the founder of the University of Georgia.

 He died on November 30, 1927, in Athens, Georgia.

+Personal life

+He married Ella Frances Roberts on December 19, 1872.
+They had no children.